top of page

 Once a person applies for a job, algorithms scan resumes, CVs, cover letters, and writing samples to determine which applicants are worthy of interviews.

-When a person interviews for a job, algorithms may analyze her facial features, expressions, gestures, body language, and voice to determine whether she is a good fit for the position and the culture.
+When a person interviews for a job, algorithms may analyze their facial features, expressions, gestures, body language, and even voice to determine whether they are a good fit for the position and the culture.

 Though algorithms are often assigned these tasks, they aren't inherently "better" at the task than a human is; they simply make the same human decisions (filled with potential prejudices and biases) faster.
 In fact, the algorithms involved rarely look to the future when selecting a candidate, because they're designed to look at a data set -- something that happened in the past -- and replicate a decision.
 This is a real problem.
 Many places of work have long histories of prejudice against women, people of color, and other minorities, so these algorithms are often (inadvertently) re-enacting these prejudices.